saihiware/saihiware/README.md

 - 👋 Hi, I’m @saihiware
-- 👀 I’m interested in Coding and Hacking
+- 👀 I’m interested in Builiding And Learning Things From Scratch
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Frontend Development
-- 📫 How to reach me on telegram (@saihiware)
+- 📫 How to reach me on telegram (@uzumaki_baka)

 <!---
 saihiware/saihiware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.